68publishers/file-storage/README.md

 Type::getType(FileInfoType::NAME)->setFileStorageProvider($fileStorageProvider);
 ```

-Or you can use a compiler extension `FileStorageDoctrineExtension` but the extension requires an integration of package [68publishers/doctrine-bridge](https://github.com/68publishers/doctrine-bridge).
+Or you can use a compiler extension `FileStorageDoctrineExtension`.
+The extension requires an integration of package [68publishers/doctrine-bridge](https://github.com/68publishers/doctrine-bridge).

 ```neon
 extensions: